telerik/blazor-docs/knowledge-base/grid-set-all-page-size-option-as-default.md

 2. Add the "All" option (`null`) to the `PageSizes` collection.
 3. Bind the `PageSize` property to the `@bind-PageSize` attribute of the `TelerikGrid` component.
 4. Specify the `PageSizes` collection in the `GridPagerSettings` component to display the dropdown with the available page sizes.

+> Starting with Telerik UI for Blazor 6.0.0, the above approach causes the pager DropDownList tо display the actual item count.
+The **"All"** item for the DropDownList shows only when the user selects it manually.

 >caption Set "All" PageSize Option as Default